CenturyLinkCloud/PublicKB/CenturyLink Private Cloud on VMware Cloud Foundation/Security/configuring-sslvpn-plus.md

 }}}

 ### Description
 You have this new CenturyLink Private Cloud on VMware Cloud Foundation™ environment, but how do you securely connect to your servers?
-Some customers have the option of using a site-to-site VPN tunnel, MPLS, CNS, etc. If your company doesn't have these options available, follow the steps below to configure SSL VPN-Plus with the suggested settings, so that you can provide secure access to your environment.
+Some customers have the option of using a site-to-site VPN tunnel, MPLS, Cloud Network Service, etc. If your company doesn't have these options available, follow the steps below to configure SSL VPN-Plus with the suggested settings, so that you can provide secure access to your environment.

 Once you are done with this configuration, take a look at [How to Securely Connect](how-to-securely-connect.md) for the client portion of this.